pivotal/docs-platform-automation/docs/configuration-management/secrets-handling.md

 a plain text vars file, `((cloud_controller_encrypt_key.secret))`, but `((cloud_controller_apps_domain))` is fine in a vars file.
 In order to support a `base.yml` with credentials from multiple sources (i.e. credhub and vars files), you will need to `SKIP_MISSING: true` in the [`credhub-interpolate`][credhub interpolate] task.
+This is enabled by default by the `credhub-interpolate` task.

 The workflow would be the same as [Credhub](#credhub), but when passing the interpolated `base.yml` as a config into the next task, you would add in a [Vars File](#vars-files) to fill in the missing variables.